renovate-bot/googleapis-_-go-spanner-cassandra/README.md

 ## Spanner Instructions

 - Database and all the tables should be created in advance before executing the queries using the adapter.
-- To migrate existing Cassandra schema to corresponding Spanner schema, refer to [our official Cassandra to Spanner migration tool](TBD) to automate this process.
+- To migrate existing Cassandra schema to corresponding Spanner schema, refer to [spanner-cassandra-schema-tool](https://github.com/cloudspannerecosystem/spanner-cassandra-schema-tool) to automate this process.

 ## Getting Started